Accident at work

 Defective equipment injury claims

-Have you been injured due to defective equipment at your place of work.
-Slater and Gordon is a leading injury compensation specialist, offering a No Win No Fee service to the vast majority of our clients.
+Have you been injured due to defective equipment at your place of work?
+Slater and Gordon is a leading injury compensation specialist, offering a No Win No Fee service to the vast majority.

 No Win No Fee Compensation